Dulma-mora/scRNA-mouse-thalamus/README.md

-# scRNA-seq Analysis of Mouse Thalamus for Cell Type Diversity Analysis and Subpopulation Structure
+# scRNA-seq Analysis of Mouse Thalamus for Cell Type Diversity Analysis and Subpopulation Structure Identification

 This project presents a comprehensive single-cell RNA sequencing analysis of mouse thalamic tissue using Seurat.